 OfferUp is another mobile app which offers a way to sell locally.
-It operates very similar to VarageSale, but doesn’t require you to log in with Facebook.
+It operates similarly to VarageSale but doesn’t require you to log in with Facebook.
 It claims to be obsessive about safety.

 Yes, this is still a thing.
 Compared to the other options above, which allow you to see a person’s photo and verify their local status, craigslist seems a bit more ambiguous as you prepare for a meet-up with a stranger.
-However, of course you can find eager buyers here, especially for larger items, like furniture and some baby items Marketplace won’t let you sell, and you can find buyers who are not on Facebook, too.
+However, you can find eager buyers here, especially for larger items, like furniture and some baby items Marketplace won’t let you sell, and you can find buyers who are not on Facebook.

 Selling Locally: Champaign-Urbana Area Consignment Stores and Sales

-The consignment method of selling your items involves either dropping your items off to a brick and mortar store or holding your items for an annual or semi-annual consignment event.
+The consignment method of selling your items involves either dropping off your items at a brick and mortar store or holding your items for an annual or semi-annual consignment event.
 We have some great options for these in Champaign-Urbana.
 Consignment means that someone else will carry out the actual sale, with the owner receiving a designated percentage of the sale price.

 One Week Boutique: Typically happening twice a year with a focus on the two different seasons (Fall/Winter or Spring/Summer), One Week Boutique is popular with Champaign-Urbana families.
 Register as a consignor well in advance of the actual sale so you make sure you get all the instructions along the way from the OWB, and pace yourself to get ready.
-You’ll even get perks to shop the sale before the public as a consignor.
+You’ll even get perks, like the opportunity to shop the sale before the public.
 Big items are very popular here (think strollers, pack n’plays, swings, outdoor toys, etc.)

-All Things Kids: Drop off your gently used items during designated hours to this Champaign consignment store.
-The money from your sales is registered as credit in your consignor account; use that credit to shop OR request cash or check.
+All Things Kids: Drop off your gently used items during designated hours at this Champaign consignment store.
+The money from your sales is registered as credit in your consignor account; use that credit to shop or request cash or check.

 Women’s Clothing and Accessories:

-Karen’s Kloset in Champaign: Accepts designer and better label items including apparel, shoes, and accessories in “like new” condition; they accept only current fashions in new, ready to sell condition.
-Learn how to consign with them here.
+Karen’s Kloset in Champaign: Accepts designer and better label items including apparel, shoes, and accessories in “like new” condition; it accepts only current fashions in new, ready-to-sell condition.
+Learn how to consign here.

-Divine Consign: A twice annual consignment event featuring women’s clothing and accessories, this sale plans to return in Spring 2021.
+Divine Consign: A typically twice annual consignment event featuring women’s clothing and accessories.

 Women, Men and Children:

 Briella’s Boutique in Savoy specializes in consignment of women’s, men’s and children’s clothing.
-They take consignors by appointment only.
+It takes consignors by appointment only.
 Learn more.

 Plato’s Closet in Champaign buys “gently used teen and young adult clothes, shoes and accessories that are in good condition.”
-If they like what you bring them, they will pay you in cash on the spot (rather than the traditional consigning model of giving you a percentage after the sale).
-Be aware that they mostly buy (and therefore sell) clothes that fit their definition of “trendy.”
+If Plato’s likes what you bring, it will pay you in cash on the spot (rather than the traditional consigning model of giving you a percentage after the sale).
+Be aware that Plato’s mostly buys (and therefore sells) clothes that fit its definition of “trendy.”
 Learn more here.